SquilliamX/Foundry-Upgradeable-UUPS/notes.md

 import { Initializable } from "@openzeppelin/contracts-upgradeable/proxy/utils/Initializable.sol";
 import { OwnableUpgradeable } from "@openzeppelin/contracts-upgradeable/access/OwnableUpgradeable.sol";

-contract Proxy is Initializable, OwnableUpgradeable, UUPSUpgradeable {
+contract BoxV1 is Initializable, OwnableUpgradeable, UUPSUpgradeable {
     uint256 internal number;

     /// @custom:oz-upgrades-unsafe-allow constructor // this comment turns off the warning/error of using a constructor